+The role of environmental context within the geneology of strategic management is both dominant and subtle.
+Schools of thoughts have either blessed or ignored it, or in their own chequered chronology have accomplished both (Cappelli and Scherer, 1991).
 Environmental context represents an outer environment within which or to influence which, the elements of organizational strategy are blended.
+A consistent characteristic of the strategy paradigm, regardless of perspective is the assumption of a link between a firm's strategic profile and its external context (Venkatraman and Prescott, 1990; Astley and Van de Ven, 1983).
 Organization theorists emphasize that organizations must adapt to their environment if they are to remain viable.
 As such a greater need to clearly identify both the components and dimensions of the environment and clearly define them exists.
 However, one of the shortcomings of much of the theoretical and empirical research on organizational environments has been the failure clearly to conceptualize organizational environment or the elements comprising it (Lawrence and Lorsch, 1967; Thompson, 1967; Terrebery, 1968).

 Dill (1962) in one of the earliest attempts to define the environment commented that it is all elements not formally defined as belonging to the organization.
+He further posited that the complete description is usually prohibitive and suggested that the more manageable task was to use concepts or dimensions which attempt to capture the essence of an environments effect on the organization instead.
 Duncan (1972) defined environment as the totality of physical and social factors that are taken directly into consideration in the decision-making behavior of individuals in organizations.
 This brings into play the behavioural theory of perception of organizational members.
-A differentiation is made therefore between the internal environment which consist of those relevant physical and social factors within the boundaries of the organization or specific decisions units that are taken directly into considerations in the decision making behavior of individuals in the system.
+Defined in this way, then there are factors within the boundaries of the organization or decision making units that must be considered.
+A differentiation is made therefore between the systems internal and external environments.
+The internal environment consist of those relevant physical and social factors within the boundaries of the organization or specific decisions units that are taken directly into considerations in the decision making behavior of individuals in the system.
 The external environment is the factors outside the boundaries.